andrewvaughan/template-core/.github/SUPPORT.md

 ## Discord

-The project's maintainers welcome everyone to join the [Chiberia Projects Discord][discord] - Chiberia being one of Andrew's online handles.
+This project welcomes everyone to join the [Chiberia Projects Discord][discord] - Chiberia being one of Andrew's online handles.

 Whether you have interest in contributing, need support, or are just looking for a fun community to be a part of, this is a great way to have live conversations with community members.